Bed Bugs and Plastic: Can Bed Bugs Survive in Plastic Objects?

 Is Plastic Protection Good for Preventing Bed Bugs?

-Yes, plastic protection is more than good enough for preventing bed bugs.
-By plastic protection, we think about both plastic containers and plastic covers for your bed.
-The reason for this is that plastic is solid and is not susceptible to letting through some air, unlike clothes or fabric.
+Plastic protection is more than good enough for preventing bed bugs.
+For plastic protection, we think about both plastic containers and plastic covers for your bed.
+Plastic is solid and is not susceptible to letting through some air, unlike clothes or fabric.

 Clothes and fabric are loose and they let through a substantial amount of air, further extending the lifespan of bed bugs.
 Aside from that, it’s easy to see if there’s a crack in the plastic, unlike the materials we’ve mentioned.